Larry King: Estate

-Illnesses and death
+Health problems and death

-On February 24, 1987, King had a major heart attack before a successful quintuple-bypass surgery.
+On February 24, 1987, King suffered a major heart attack and underwent a successful emergency quintuple-bypass surgery.
 Following this, he wrote two books about living with heart disease.
 Mr. King, You're Having a Heart Attack: How a Heart Attack and Bypass Surgery Changed My Life (1989, ISBN 978-0-440-50039-1), which was written with New York's Newsday science editor B. D. Colen, and Taking On Heart Disease: Famous Personalities Recall How They Triumphed over the Nation's #1 Killer and How You Can, Too (2004, ISBN 978-1-57954-820-9), which features the experience of various celebrities with cardiovascular disease, including Peggy Fleming and Regis Philbin.
-King quit smoking after the heart attack, having smoked three packs of cigarettes a day until then.
+King quit smoking after he had the heart attack, having smoked three packs of cigarettes a day until then.

 King related his heart attack experience in an interview in the 2014 British documentary film The Widowmaker, which advocates for coronary calcium scanning to motivate preventive cardiology and highlights the financial conflicts of interest in the widespread use of coronary stents.
 He received annual chest X-rays to monitor his heart condition.
 During his 2017 examination, doctors discovered a malignant tumor in his lung.
 It was then successfully removed with surgery.

 On April 23, 2019, King underwent a scheduled angioplasty and also had stents inserted.
 It was erroneously reported that he had another heart attack along with heart failure; these claims were later retracted.
-He returned to Politicking with Larry King on August 15.
-On November 27, he said he had had a stroke in March, and was in a coma "for weeks".
-He later admitted he had contemplated suicide following the stroke, telling Los Angeles television station KTLA, "I thought I was just going to bite the bullet.
+He returned to Politicking with Larry King on August 15 of the same year.
+On November 27 of the same year, King said he had a stroke in March, and was in a coma "for weeks".
+Later, King admitted that he had contemplated suicide following a stroke, telling Los Angeles television station KTLA, "I thought I was just going to bite the bullet.
 I didn't want to live this way."

-On January 2, 2021, it was revealed that King had been hospitalized with COVID-19 ten days earlier in a Los Angeles hospital.
-King's widow Shawn Southwick-King told Entertainment Tonight that he had recovered from COVID-19, but died of sepsis as a complication on January 23, 2021, at the age of 87 at Cedars-Sinai Medical Center, Los Angeles.
-According to the death certificate obtained by People magazine, sepsis was the immediate cause of death.
-It also listed two underlying conditions leading to the infection—acute hypoxemic respiratory failure and end-stage renal disease.

-In February 2021, it was reported that Shawn had gone to court to contest the deceased's handwritten will written in 2019, which had left his estate (valued at $2 million) to his five surviving children.
-Shawn alleges her stepson Larry King Jr. exerted undue influence over his father towards the end of his life, and that the handwritten will conflicts with a will he signed in 2015, in which she was named executor of his estate.
-This does not include more valuable "assets that were held in trusts".
+On January 2, 2021, it was reported that King had been admitted to the Cedars-Sinai Medical Center in Los Angeles due to severe COVID-19 infection, but had moved out of the ICU.
+Three weeks later, on January 23 of the same year, at the age of 87, King died of sepsis due to the prior health issues (such as a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to bacterial infection), though he had survived from the virus.
+His estranged wife, Shawn Southwick-King, told Entertainment Tonight that King died from a sepsis infection, which was unrelated to COVID-19.